-0210.
-To ensure continuing conformance to CIDA requirements, sites must be regularly inspected by the SCIDA.
+To ensure continuing conformance to CIDA requirements, sites must be regularly 0210. inspected by the SCIDA.
 This will be carried out to a 'SCIDA Inspection Plan', with associated Inspection Reports produced.
 Separately, Defence CIDA conducts an assurance regime for all SCIDA/sites, the timing of which being determined by the Defence CIDA in consultation with the SCIDA.
 In combination, the CIDA and SCIDA process constitutes the Configuration Audit.

-0211.
-The frequency of Configuration Audits of MOD ICT systems depends on the 'CIDA Service Level' for the system (in accordance with the guidelines at Annex A) and the Criticality Level (CL), or Asset Value, of the individual ICT as defined in JSP440.
+The frequency of Configuration Audits of MODICT systems depends on the 'CIDA' 0211.
+Service Level' for the system (in accordance with at Annex A).

-0212.
-The configuration audit examines the 'As Fitted' product to its configuration documentation to ensure compliance.
-The audit confirms that the product conforms to the physical and functional requirements through assessment of:
+The configuration audit examines the As Fitted' product to its configuration 0212. documentation to ensure compliance.
+The automotion that the product conforms to the physical and functional requirements through assessment of: 0

-a.
-The comprehensiveness of the CIDA baseline package.
+The comprehensiveness of the CIDA baseline package. a.

-b.
-Installation standards and maintainability across the whole site meet CIDA requirements.
+Installation standards and maintainability across the whole site meet CIDA b. requirements.

-- c.
-Common Equipment layout and engineering requirements are being maintained. - d.
-Information Security requirements of JSP 440 continue to be maintained. - e.
-The progress of observations and actions raised in previous audit reports. - f.
-The local procedures intended to prevent unauthorised change. - g.
-Unauthorised changes that have occurred and where relevant, the organisation responsible.
+- Common Equipment layout and engineering requirements are being maintained. c. - Information Security requirements of JSP 440 continue to be maintained. d. - The progress of observations and actions raised in previous audit reports. e.

+he local procedures intended to prevent unauthorised change.

+Unauthorised changes that have occurred and where relevant, the organisation ponsible.

-0213.
-On completion of a configuration audit, a report of the results, including recommended actions to correct non compliance, will be issued to all 'interested parties'.
+On completion of a configuration audit, a report of the results, including recommended is to correct non-compliance, will be issued to all 'interested parties'.